jewang/gender-neutral-text-converter/README.md

 gender using gender-neutral language, we can avoid [unconscious gender bias](https://diversity.ucsf.edu/resources/unconscious-bias) in hiring processes.
-Because this kind of content is often sensitive, this script runs completely on the user's local machine requiring no cloud and no Internet.
+Because this kind of content is often sensitive, this script runs on the user's local machine, no Internet connection required.
+Text never touches a server or the cloud.

 I would love to hear other use cases for this script.
 Feel free to email me.